B.C. government confesses to administrative mistake over gambling stats

 The Gaming Policy and Enforcement Branch now admits it made an administrative mistake after it published a report that revealed Gaming Control Act violations increased by 735% last year.

 The report for the year ended March 31, 2015 said GPEB tape-recorded 3,215 offenses, up from the 385 a year earlier.
-A representative for the gambling regulator stated there were in fact just 305 offenses in 2014-2015, which was a reduction of nearly 21%.
+A representative for the online roulette gambling regulator stated there were in fact just 305 offenses in 2014-2015, which was a reduction of nearly 21%.
 None, however, was reported to Crown counsel, according to the report that was tabled at a May 17 budget price quotes hearing in the Legislature.